What is electronic proof of delivery (ePOD)? How does this software work? How does it improve logistics operations? And why do you need it?

 Order batching is a far better alternative, instead.
 It allows you to group multiple orders into one delivery run, which is particularly useful during peak delivery periods.

 Typically, organizations group two or more orders based on their shared drop-off location or estimated times of arrival (ETA).
-For example, restaurants and dark kitchens can batch lunch orders and set arrival times 5-10 minutes apart for three locations in the same city area.

 This method of delivery is also more cost-effective.
 As there is no need for drivers to go back and forth to pick-up locations after each drop-off, the number of delivery runs is reduced.
 And that means more drivers are available to handle more orders at much better fuel per mileage cost.

-Having fewer deliveries benefits both single or multi-depot planning, as well.
+Having fewer deliveries benefits both single vs multi-depot planning, as well.
 It speeds up the pick-up process by allowing resources at depot sites to be focused on just a few loading procedures at a time.